zygotecnologia/guides/style/rails/README.md

 ### Enums

 Prefer using the hash syntax for `enum`.
-Array makes the database values implicit & any insertion/removal/rearrangement of values in the middle will most probably lead to broken code.
-It also makes it easier to identify the key-value pair
+Array makes the database values implicit and any insertion/removal/rearrangement of values in the middle will most probably lead to broken code.
+It also makes it easier to identify the key-value pair.

 ```ruby
 class Transaction < ActiveRecord::Base